 3. Rectus Abdominis and Transverse Abdominis Co-Contraction

 You can also coordinate both Rectus Abdominis and Transverse Abdominis muscles to add up the functional efficiency of this exercise.
 Also, you can do the pull-down crunch for that order.
-For example, do the stomach vacuum exercise first, and then you would need to do a crunch-type activity to flex your spine.
+For example, do the stomach vacuum exercise, and then you would need to do a crunch-type activity to flex your spine.
 So in that regard, a pull-down crunch can be an ideal choice.

 Inhale deeply and make your belly go inwards as much as you can.
 Next, push your abs towards your spine.
 Then, you need to blow the air out while crunching down.
 These are ideal for gaining control of the ab muscles and for people who have distension in their abdominal wall.